 Though it was one of the heaviest packs in this review, the Mountainsmith Scream has a wide variety of positive qualities.
 It's durable, comfortable, and can carry heavy loads with ease.
 If you are looking for a lightweight option but are perhaps not interested in counting grams and cutting your base weight down, then the Scream is a great option.
 Plus, it comes at a very reasonable price, making it our second Best Buy winner.

 In this metric, the Scream undoubtedly falls short.
 The pack is closer to a traditional backpacking pack than any other in our review, and thus weighs much more.
 This added weight and lack of adaptability regarding stripping down parts of the pack are what make the Scream a low scoring contender in this category.
 That said, if you know what you are getting into, the Scream can be a high-performing, lightweight pack with a supportive frame and a durable design that you can take into the mountains.
 Weighing in at 2 pounds 12 ounces, this pack is lighter than most full-size packs on the market; the features, materials, and overall design are inspired by the ultralight style, but the pack provides a level of comfort and support not found in true ultralight packs.
+The North Face Phantom 38 earns a similar score in this metric, though its capacity is much smaller and its overall design much more minimal than the Scream.

 Load Carrying Comfort